Constraints on photon mass and dark photon from the Jovian magnetic field: Magnetic Field Reconstruction

 In \Fig{r_map}, we show examples of the reconstructed magnetic field that minimizes $\chi^2$ for a given set of new physics parameters.
 The upper panel of \Fig{r_map} shows the contours of the field intensity on the surface of Jupiter\footnote{Since Jupiter is not completely spherical, we take the dynamical flattening into account, which is $\sim 1/15.4$.} from $\pmb{c}$ minimizing $\chi^2$ when $m_X = 10 ^{-18}$~eV$\approx (3 \times 10^3 \; r_J)^{-1}$ and $\varepsilon = 1$.
-The lower panel of \Fig{r_map} presentsa the contours of the difference between the field in the upper panel and the one based on the SM.
+The lower panel of \Fig{r_map} presents the contours of the difference between the field in the upper panel and the one based on the SM.
 Since $m_X = 10 ^{-18}$~eV is small, as we have discussed at the end of \Sec{math}, the effect from the dark photon is tiny and the map is very similar to the one in the SM case \cite{connerney2022new}.
 In practice, we find that the marginalized likelihoods after integrating out $\pmb{c}$ are largely governed by $\chi^2_{\rm min}(\pmb{\psi})$, or equivalently the maximal likelihoods.
 Consequently, the behaviour of $\chi^2_{\rm min}(\pmb{\psi})$ sheds light on where the new physics could be constrained with the Juno MAG data.

 The field intensity at a particular longitudinal plane with either small (left panel) or large (right panel) $\chi^2_{\rm min}(\pmb{\psi})$ is shown in \Fig{compare_extreme_chi2}.
 As discussed in \Sec{math}, when dark photon mass is close to $r_J^{-1}\approx 2.8 \times 10^{-15}$ eV, its effect is maximized and the corresponding magnetic field could be modified significantly, as shown in the right panel of \Fig{compare_extreme_chi2}.
+The multiple anomalous points with low $|\pmb{B}|$ near the surface indicate significant non-dipole behavior, as does the high field intensity when $r \lsim 2 r_J$.
 This is an extreme case that is excluded, as we will discuss more in the following section.

 We then scan the $\Delta \chi^2 (\pmb{\psi}) \equiv \chi^2_{\rm min}(\pmb{\psi}) - \chi^2_{\rm min}(\rm SM)$ for both the massive photon and dark photon models, where $\chi^2_{\rm min}(\rm SM)$ is the minimum $\chi^2$ for the SM with only one massless photon.
 As mentioned, $\Delta \chi^2(\pmb{\psi})$ can serve as a rough estimator of the marginalized likelihood ratios between the SM and the new physics scenario.
 We find that the minimum value of $\Delta\chi^2(\pmb{\psi})$ is always positive, and therefore the Juno data does not show any evidence for beyond SM physics, and the result could be interpreted as constraints on new physics parameters.
 For the SM, we find that $\chi^2_{\min}({\rm SM})/(3 d) = 1.36$.\footnote{The JRM33 model~\cite{connerney2018new} corresponds to $\chi^2_{\min}({\rm SM})/(3 d) = 7.36$.
 This is due to a different method they use, which minimizes the residue of the magnetic field instead of $\chi^2$.}